Pwd9000-ML/blog-devto/posts/2022-GitHub-Terraform-Docs/GitHub-Terraform-Docs.md

 ## Automated Usage using GitHub Actions

-The examples this section can also be found on my GitHub project [Azure-Terraform-Deployments](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments).
+The examples this section can also be found on my GitHub repository: [Azure-Terraform-Deployments](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments).

 So far we have only looked at how to use the tool locally.
 In this next section we will look at how the tool can be completely automated with CI/CD using a **GitHub Action**.